What is Insight Meditation?

 How do I sign-up for retreats or the introductory class?

-You can sign-up for a retreat or class at one of our Tuesday evening group meetings, or online when possible by visiting our event calendar.
+You can sign-up for a retreat or class at one of our Tuesday evening group meetings, or online by visiting our event calendar.

 What happens at the Tuesday evening group meetings?